emilps/fjelltg/src/pages/product/2020-03-23-thermo-mechanical-dryer.md

   FTG is the exclusive supplier for TMD towards fish farmers (RAS - and flow-through plants) in Norway.
-infobox1: >-
-  This dryer is excellent on most types of material, but truly unique on material that is perceived as sticky or “glue-like”.

-  The TMD isxcellent on most material, exceeding on sticky, “glue-like” material

   * Compact process